 Point to Point Network connection using a protocol:

-There are other networks that also use point to point topologies, such as WAN or satellite links.
+There are other networks that also use point-to-point topologies, such as WAN or satellite links.
 In WAN although the endpoints (located at far places) do not connect with a direct cable, both setup a direct tunnel between.
-In a typical WAN, the two distance routers set up a tunnel using point to pint protocol(PPP).
+In a typical WAN, the two distance routers set up a tunnel using point to point protocol(PPP).
 The connection works at the data link layer level as per the OSI model.
 Frames are directly transferred from source to destination.